Carolyn Jones: Film

-After a talent scout spotted her at the Playhouse, Jones secured a contract with Paramount Pictures and made her first appearances on film: an uncredited role in The Turning Point (1952); an uncredited bit part as a nightclub hostess in The Big Heat (1953); and a role in House of Wax (also 1953) as the woman who Vincent Price's character turns into a statue of Joan of Arc.
+After a talent scout spotted her at the Playhouse, Jones secured a contract with Paramount Pictures and made her first appearances on film: an uncredited role in The Turning Point (1952); an uncredited bit part as a nightclub hostess in The Big Heat (1953); and a role in House of Wax (also 1953) as the woman whom Vincent Price's character turns into a statue of Joan of Arc.
 She also played Beth in Shield for Murder (1954), earning $500 per day for her work.

 Although Jones was cast in From Here to Eternity (1953) as Alma "Lorene" Burke, pneumonia forced her to withdraw, and the role went to Donna Reed, whose performance won her an Academy Award for Best Supporting Actress.

 In 1956, Jones appeared in Invasion of the Body Snatchers and Alfred Hitchcock's The Man Who Knew Too Much, a remake of one of his earlier films.

 In 1958, Jones was nominated for an Academy Award for Best Supporting Actress for The Bachelor Party (1957), directed by Delbert Mann, and shared the Golden Globe Award for New Star of the Year–Actress with Sandra Dee and Diane Varsi.
+That role required a brunette, but Jones was a natural blonde.
+So she dyed her hair brunette, to which she credited an upswing in her career.
 That year, she also appeared with Elvis Presley in King Creole (1958).

 Jones played opposite Frank Sinatra in Frank Capra's A Hole in the Head, with Dean Martin in Career, and with Anthony Quinn and Kirk Douglas in Last Train from Gun Hill (all in 1959).

 In How the West Was Won (1963), a Western, she played the wife of Sheriff Jeb Rawlings (George Peppard).
 She also appeared with Peppard and Debbie Reynolds in the final speaking/singing scenes of the film.